pushkar-visave/Pushkar-Visave/README.md

 ### 🚀 Data Scientist | Machine Learning Enthusiast | Master's Student at IIT

-I am a Data Scientist and Analytics Professional with over 2 years of experience building scalable ETL pipelines, predictive models, and production-ready AI solutions[cite: 1].
-Currently, I'm pursuing my Master of Applied Science in Data Science at the Illinois Institute of Technology, maintaining a 3.88 GPA while focusing on deploying impactful machine learning architectures[cite: 1].
-I’m passionate about turning complex datasets into actionable intelligence that drives efficiency and growth[cite: 1].
+I am a Data Scientist and Analytics Professional with over 2 years of experience building scalable ETL pipelines, predictive models, and production-ready AI solutions.
+Currently, I'm pursuing my Master of Applied Science in Data Science at the Illinois Institute of Technology, maintaining a 3.88 GPA while focusing on deploying impactful machine learning architectures.
+I’m passionate about turning complex datasets into actionable intelligence that drives efficiency and growth.

 ---